michaelmagee/magee-ms2/README.md

 Eventually, I found the handleEvent(event) {} which made it work as I expected.
 But it cost DAYS of trial and error.

+I would have liked to find an opportunity to employ a promise but found that setTimeout was adequate for the minor synchronous things.
 <br>
 ***
 ## Technologies Used